Contributing

 This path will work if you clone Ribasim next to Ribasim-NL.

-After you are done modifying pyproject.toml, you can run uv sync to ensure the dependencies are installed.
+After you are done modifying pixi.toml, run pixi install to ensure the dependencies are installed.

 For Ribasim developer documentation see ribasim.org/dev.